List of Hollyoaks characters introduced in 1995–1996: Beth Keane

+Reintroduction

+On 11 March 2026, it was revealed that Bethany would be returning to the series, this time portrayed by Rebecca Ryan, who would arrive alongside a new family after casting speculations circulating the previous month.
+Initially, the name of her character wasn't revealed until the Hollyoaks spring trailer dropped on 30 March 2026.
+She will be joined by her on-screen partner, portrayed by Matthew Wolfenden and their son, portrayed by Lewis Walton.
+Alongside the family's casting, official photos of the family were released by Channel 4 which show the family loading up a van playfully before they relocate to Chester.
+Ryan previously played series regular Lydia Chambers in ITV soap opera Coronation Street as well as regular roles in Waterloo Road and Shameless.
+Ryan expressed her excitement about her casting: "I am so excited to be joining the cast of Hollyoaks.
+My character is feisty and a bit of a firecracker but fiercely loyal.
+I am so excited for everyone to meet her.
+I am having the best time so far and can't wait for her story to unfold."

 Michael St John Thomas

 Michael St John Thomas played by Tom Hudson, appears as an ex-boyfriend of Maddie Parker.
 Before he arrives Maddie is stalked including having flowers sprayed across her car although she fails to find the culprit.
 He arrives at Hollyoaks where they resume their relationship.
 She later ends their relationship due to his jealous behaviour and he becomes obsessive over her.
 He begins stalking her and obsesses over her becoming his wife.
 He kidnaps her and friend Jude Cunningham before driving to Scotland.
 She refuses and he takes Jude up onto the roof.
 He contemplates pushing her but is distracted when Maddie arrives dressed in the wedding dress he brought for her.
 Jude breaks free of his clutches and he falls to his death.

 Mandy Richardson

 Mandy Richardson (previously Hutchinson) played by Sarah Jayne Dunn debuted on-screen during October 1996 and has been involved in such storylines including dealing with sexual abuse while she was a child by her father Dennis (David McAllister), numerous failed relationships, and the death of daughter Grace to Sudden Infant Death Syndrome.
 Mandy is the longest-featured female character in the series.

 Dunn first left in 2006, making brief returns in 2007 and 2008 before returning full-time in 2010 in a storyline which also saw the return of Warren Fox (Jamie Lomas).
 After leaving in September 2011, Dunn returned in July 2017 but left in December 2021 when her contract was terminated.